Shay-Gueron/AES-GCM-SIV/AES_GCM_SIV_256/README_256.txt

 AES GCM SIV

-In the following package 2 different packages included:
+In the following package 3 different packages included:

-1. AES GCM SIV Package - ASM code - performance code.
+1. AES GCM SIV Package - ASM code - performance code - this versions was tested on linux based systems.
 2. AES GENEREL PURPOSE GCM SIV - C code - works on any computer.
+3. AES GCM SIV Package MAC OS- ASM code - performance code - version enabled for MAC OS using xcode, llvm and gcc.
+   The tested machine is using Apple LLVM Version 7.3.0 (clang-703.0.29) with target x86_64-apple-darwin15.3.0.

 Both of the codes were validated and both supply same output.
 The Performance code has more details on output.